-The public hearing for mass a mass rezoning of sections of the West End was on January 23.
+The public hearing for massive changes to the West End zoning schedules was held on January 23, 2014.
 See below images for short report.
 Despite the majority of public correspondence and speakers AGAINST, Council rushed the vote on the spot.

 The majority vote by Vision Vancouver passed amendments to the Zoning and Development By-law; the RM-5, RM-5A, RM-5B and RM5C (residential) District Schedule; the C-5 and C-6 (commercial) District Schedule; the Downtown Official Development Plan and the Rental Housing Stock Official Development Plan.
 The West End Community Plan was approved by Council on November 20, 2013.
 These amendments were made to update the district schedules to match the new plan.
 See documents and video here [Update – 23-Jan-2023: it appears the video has been deleted, no longer available online] – https://council.vancouver.ca/20140123/phea20140123ag.htm.

 Building a complex model like this in this post is not easy task and it does not come cheap.
 Though the City probably spent tens of thousands of dollars on 3D modelling for the West End, such images were basically kept from the public during the entire planning process for the West End Community Plan.
 The WECP is intended to guide development here for the next thirty years, and a 25% increase in population, meaning an additional approx. 10,000 people, by about 2043.